-a) Dataset: The NYU fastMRI knee dataset contains, amongst other data, 796 fully sampled knee MRI magnitude volumes [23], [37], without fat suppression.
+Dataset The NYU fastMRI knee dataset contains, amongst other data, 796 fully sampled knee MRI magnitude volumes [24, 41], without fat suppression.
 This data was acquired on one of three clinical 3T systems (Siemens Magnetom Skyra, Prisma and Biograph mMR) or one clinical 1.5T system, using a 15-channel knee coil array and conventional Cartesian 2D TSE protocol employed clinically at NYU School of Medicine.
 We use the ground truth data from the fastMRI single coil challenge, where the authors used emulated single-coil methodology to simulate single-coil data from the multi-coil acquisition.
-We extract 3,872 training and 800 test ground truth images from this dataset, selecting images from near the center of the knee, resize the images, using the Python imaging library [9] function with an anti-aliasing filter, to $128 \times 128$ pixels and linearly rescale each image to the range [0, 1].
+In addition, in the fastMRI dataset the images are cropped to a square, centering the knee.
+We extract 3,872 training and 800 test ground truth slices from this dataset, selecting images from near the center of the knee, resize the images, using the Python imaging library [11] function with an anti-aliasing filter, to $128 \times 128$ pixels and linearly rescale each image to the range [0,1].
 The training and test datasets correspond to the training and validation sets of the fastMRI dataset and images from the same volume are always contained in the same dataset.

-b) Forward Problem: Our forward problem is inspired by the fastMRI single-coil reconstruction task; reconstructing images approximating the ground truth from under-sampled single-coil MR data [37].
-The magnitude ground truth images are Fourier transformed and subsampled.
-To this end, a mask selects the points in k-space lying on a set number of radial spokes.
-The more spokes we measure, the more data is observed.
-Radial subsampling was chosen, as a common subsampling method, which is illustrative for compressed sensing [17].
-We use the operator discretization library (ODL) [1] in Python and take the same radial subsampling MRI operators as in [7].
+Forward Problem Our forward problem is inspired by the fastMRI single-coil reconstruction task; reconstructing images approximating the ground truth from undersampled single-coil MR data [41].
+The ground truth images are Fourier transformed and subsampled.
+To this end, a mask selects the points in k-space corresponding to a sampling pattern.
+We use both radial and cartesian sampling patterns, selecting radial spokes and horizontal lines in k-space, respectively.
+We use the operator discretization library (ODL) [1] in Python and take the same radial subsampling MRI operators as in [9].
+Note that this is a relatively simple MRI model, yet a good starting point to test the feasibility of the proposed approach.
+We discuss its limitations in section 6.

-c) Model Architecture: See figure 1 for a comparison of the VAE and the VAE with structured image covariance.
-All the networks are built of resnet-style blocks which consist of a convolutional layer with stride 1, a resizing layer, followed by two more convolutional layers, and then a relu activation function.
+Model Architecture See figure 1 for a comparison of the VAE and the VAE with structured image covariance.
+All the networks are built of resnet-style blocks, which consist of a convolutional layer with stride 1, a resizing layer, followed by two more convolutional layers, and then a relu activation function.
 The output of this process is then added to a resized version of the original input to the block.
 The resizing layer is either a bilinear interpolation for an up-sampling layer, increasing width and height by a factor of 2; convolutions with stride 2 for a down-sampling layer or a convolution with stride 1 for a resnet block that maintains image size.
 We choose a latent space of size 100.
 The generative network consists of a single dense layer outputting 8x8 images with 16 channels before a resnet block without resizing to give 8x8 images with 256 channels, then four up-sampling blocks are applied giving image sizes 16x16, 32x32, 64x64 and 128x128 with channels 512, 256, 128 and 64 and final another resnet block without resizing to reduce the channels down to one output image.
-The covariance network is identical but outputs a 128x128 image with 5 channels, from which the sparse Cholesky matrix is formulated, based on code from Dorta et al. [12].
+The covariance network is identical but outputs a 128x128 image with 5 channels, from which the sparse Cholesky matrix is formulated, based on code from Dorta et al. [14]‡.
 The sparsity pattern is chosen such that the Cholesky matrix $L{\theta}(z){i,j}$ is non-zero only if pixels i and j lie in the same $5 \times 5$ patch.
 The encoder is reversed copy of the generator, with down-sampling layers replacing the upsampling layers.
 We include drop-out layers during training.